cbare/cbare.github.io/_drafts/2024-05-20-proteomics-for-cancer-prediction.md

     </figcaption>
 </figure>

-Notably, the outlier proteins have very plausible links to cancer:
+Notably, the outlier proteins have very plausible links to the [hallmarks of cancer][203]:

 - [CEACAM5][8] functions in cell-cell adhesion and has known association with cancer.
 - [DLK1][14] has a role as a regulator of cell growth and neuroendocrine differentiation.